Did you know you can scramble tofu like eggs ?

 As we all know chicken eggs contain lots of fat that contributes to their richness.
 You can achieve the same result with tofu by adding a drizzle of olive oil before serving.
 (To keep it as healthy as possible and WFPB compliant you must omit the oil of course).

-What is Kala Namak salt anyways ?
+What is Kala Namak Salt ?

 - In order for the tofu to absorb all the wonderful eggy flavors from the spices it is recommended that it be pressed first.
 A quick press of 45 minutes or so is more than enough.